LukeAveil/mybnb/README.md

 so that I can make money
 I would like to list a space

+As a signed up user
+so that i can use the site
+I would like to log in

 As a user
 so that I can list all my spaces
 I would like to list multiple spaces